EzeOnoky/Project-Base-Learning-7/README.md

 sudo systemctl enable mysqld
 sudo systemctl status mysqld

+Script
 mysql -h <databse-server-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql

-Executed Script - ensure you are in tooling directory 1st cd tooling mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
+Executed Script - ENSURE YOU ARE ON TOOLING DIRECTORY cd tooling mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
 ```
-Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created and was part of the files downloaded on our toolin repo.
+**Above script described**  => From my web server, I want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created and was part of the files downloaded on our tooling repo.

-NB, the tooling password captured above is not the real password, I got a prompt to input the correct password for the webaccess user already cretaed on the DB.
+**NOTE** , the tooling password captured above is not the real password, I got a prompt to input the correct password for the webaccess user already cretaed on the DB.
 Incaes the password prompt is not recieved when above command is ran on the Web server, ensure that MYSQL is running on the DB, and also the binding address has been set to 0.0.0.0

 Also check the security inbound rules on the DB server, if ALL is OK, once you enter the correct password, you will see below marked green